 Rehabilitation programmes may also involve a range of therapeutic activities designed to introduce the patient to techniques for achieving a more accountable lifestyle.
-These may include individual counselling sessions, group therapy sessions, educational classes, and more. it’s important the patient has access to the tools and resources they will need to make necessary improvements.
+These may include individual counselling sessions, group therapy sessions, mutual support groups, educational classes, and more. it’s important the patient has access to the tools and resources they will need to make necessary improvements.

 Each patient is unique, and their priorities will vary depending on individual circumstances.
 Seeing that the patient has access to a licensed therapist when they need one is often very important, and a private rehabilitation facility could deliver this kind of elevated supervision and care.